 Remedies for Athlete’s Foot

-Over-the-counter anti-fungal medications are commonly used to treat athlete’s foot.
+Over-the-counter anti-fungal medications are commonly used to treat it.
 Topical creams, sprays and foot powders are other popular options.
 For those whose condition is accompanied by a bacterial infection, an oral antibiotic may be necessary.
 Natural and Alternative remedies for athlete’s foot include:

 Olive Leaf Extract : A scientifically proven remedy for fungal infections, olive leaf extract contains phytochemicals that are potent enough to battle bacteria and fungus, offering relief to those with a wide range of illnesses and diseases.